Thr0nm41l/MD1_Fil-Rouge/helmcharts/readme.md

 Grafana is installed separately from Prometheus for better separation of concerns and independent lifecycle management.

-**Note:** Admin credentials are stored in a Kubernetes secret for security, not in the values file.
+**Note:** All credentials are sourced from your `.env` file and stored in Kubernetes secrets (created in step 0) — no passwords are hardcoded in config files or Git.

 ## Accessing the Web Interfaces